What is an intraventricular haemorrhage (IVH)?

-If it is thought that the cause of the bleed in from an aneurysm you may be required to take a 21 day course of tablets called Nimodipine.
-These have to be taken every 4 hours and help prevent complications due to the haemorrhage.
+If it is thought that the cause of the bleed in from an aneurysm you will be given a 21-day course of tablets called Nimodipine.
+These have to be taken every 4 hours and help prevent complications due to haemorrhages from an aneurysm rupture.

-- If no cause is found and after the doctors review your case you may require a more formal angiogram called a DSA (Digital Subtraction Angiogram).
-This is a test which involves the injection of dye through a catheter (tube) inserted into an artery in the groin which is then passed up to the brain through major blood vessels and a series of x-ray pictures are taken.
+- If the CTA is negative, and after the doctors review your case, you may require a more formal angiogram called a DSA (Digital Subtraction Angiogram).
+This is a test which involves the injection of dye through a catheter (tube) inserted into an artery in the groin or wrist which is then passed up to the brain through major blood vessels and a series of x-ray pictures are taken.
 This shows very clear pictures of the blood vessels within the brain.
 You may be given provisional results immediately but formal results are given once these pictures are reviewed in depth by your medical team.
 There is a separate information leaflet regarding the angiogram which you should get when you sign consent.

 - If a cause is found then your team will discuss ongoing management.
 The type of treatment will be decided depending on what is found and varies according to the cause.
 If a cause is found; this will be discussed with you and there are separate information leaflets to address the various causes.

-If no cause is found, your case will be reviewed by a panel of experts called the multidisciplinary team.
+If no vascular abnormality is found, your case will be reviewed by a panel of experts called the multidisciplinary team.

 They may advise delayed investigations for when the blood has reabsorbed which can take some time.

-- When no cause is found, no treatment will be required other than to support through illness by managing symptoms and lifestyle factors such as blood pressure control.
+When no cause is found, no treatment will be required other than to support you through your illness by managing symptoms and lifestyle factors such as blood pressure control.

 Whether a cause is found or not you will still need to recover from the bleed itself.

-An external ventricular drain (EVD) may be needed.
+If this occurs, an external ventricular drain may be needed.
 This is a temporary thin plastic tube which is inserted to drain the fluid within the brain (cerebro-spinal fluid).
-This is necessary if there is a blockage to the drainage of the fluid because of the position of the bleed or to keep pressure in the brain down.

 In some cases a permanent diversion tube is needed called a shunt

-This is an enclosed tube which drains the brain fluid ( cerebro spinal fluid) from the brain to the abdomen where it is reabsorbed into the blood stream.
+This is an enclosed tube which drains the brain fluid (cerebro-spinal fluid) from the brain to the abdominal cavity where it is reabsorbed into the blood stream.
 It is completely enclosed within the body and sterile.
 They usually stay in for life.
 There is a separate information leaflet about shunts available and you will be supported by the hydrocephalus nurse specialist’s when you go home if you have one.

 Once it is decided that no further investigation is needed as an inpatient and your medical team are happy that you are recovering you will be allowed home.